accessibility-exchange/platform/README.md

 ### Running tests

 The project uses [Pest](http://pestphp.com) for testing.
-Running tests locally requires the presence of a database named `accessibilityexchange_test`.
 For more information about testing Laravel, [read the documentation](https://laravel.com/docs/9.x/testing).

 ### Development workflow